Best Practices for Securing Privileged Accounts

 - Network connectivity lost between users and a single server.

-- A complete site is knocked offline due to a physical, network or power outage.
+- A complete site is knocked offline due to a physical, network or

 - Connectivity between multiple, replicated servers should be fast,